mvw/hackerrank/Functional Programming/Interpreter and Compilers/While Language/README.md

 The correct split into `s/1` and `s_repeat/2` I got from [this code](http://www.cs.dartmouth.edu/~mckeeman/cs118/languages/erlang/exprParser.html).

-For the operator precedence I use the split into expression, term and factor, e.g.
+For the operator precedence I used the split into `expression`, `term` and `factor` production rules, e.g. here:
 ```erlang
 %   a -> a_term (+ a_term | - a_term)^*
 %   a_term -> a_factor (* a_factor | / a_factor)^*